"We know that in all things God works for good with those who love him . . ." Romans 8:28

 It would be easy to fall into despair over my husband's injury.
-Yet, we have been supernaturally sustained these many years—physically, emotionally, and spiritually—God has provided for us and helped us persevere by his Spirit and his people.
-There is joy in knowing we are not alone.
+Yet, we have been supernaturally sustained these many years—physically, emotionally, and spiritually—God has provided for us and helped us persevere by his Spirit and his people; we need the fellowship of other believers.
 There is joy in trusting God’s greater purpose for suffering.
 There is joy in believing that this world—with all it’s joy and pain—is not all there is: there is a city who’s God is the Lord, where every sorrow is known by him and every tear will be wiped away.

 Dear Lord, when we face the trials of life, help us recall the ways you have already worked for our good.
 Help us to remember your blessings with joyful hearts this Advent season.